 “That was the moment I made up my mind to become a professional athlete.”

-He completed a one-year contract and flew back to Portland for four months where he trained at Rose City Fight Club with coach Andy Minsker who honed the boxing skills he has used to such great effect.
+He completed a one-year contract and then flew back to Portland for four months.
+He trained at Rose City Fight Club with coach Andy Minsker, who honed the boxing skills that Tetsuka has used to great effect.

-Knockouts became his calling card, as his aggressive style has delivered all but one of his professional wins inside the distance.
+Knockouts became his calling card, with his aggressive style delivering six KO wins inside the distance.

 World Championship Dreams

-Tetsuka faced a grueling challenge to become Pancrase Welterweight Champion when he faced the heavy-handed, iron-chinned veteran, Kenta Takagi.
+In June 2019, Tetsuka faced a grueling challenge to become a Pancrase Welterweight Champion when he faced heavy-handed, iron-chinned veteran Kenta Takagi.

-When they had met three years before, “Last Samurai” was stopped early in the second round, but he went back to the drawing board and won four more bouts to earn a shot at the vacant belt against his old rival.
+When they’d met three years before, “Japanese Beast” was stopped early in the second round, but he went back to the drawing board and won four more bouts to earn a shot at the vacant belt against his old rival.

-This time, he put on the performance of his life to win by submission in round one and become the Welterweight King Of Pancrase.
+This time, he put on the performance of his life to win by submission in round one and become the new Welterweight King of Pancrase.